 The historic 1895 building will accommodate functions that do not require stringent control of light and climate, while the new buildings on the campus will meet modern museum standards for exhibition and collection storage, allowing the Museum to lend and borrow artifacts from other institutions.

 Finally, while meeting all of our objectives, the Marine Hospital makes the Museum the proud steward of a historically significant local landmark in a spectacular setting overlooking the Vineyard Haven Harbor and the Lagoon Pond.

 When are we moving?

-Construction will begin in early 2017, and Phase 1 will take about 15 months.
-When Phase 1 of the project is finished, the Museum will have a public opening in summer of 2018, having moved many activities and parts of the collection to the site.
+Construction will begin in spring 2017, and Phase 1 will take about 15 months.
+When Phase 1 of the project is finished, the Museum will have a public opening in 2018, having moved many activities and parts of the collection to the site.
 For a complete timeline, click here.

 What is Phase 1?